dat3Cph/material/docs/deepdive-1/learningobjectives.md

 4.4 **Apply Stream API for Functional Data Processing**: Learners should be able to leverage the Stream API to process collections of data using functional programming techniques, such as filtering, mapping, and reducing data in a declarative manner.

-4.5 **Understand and Implement Recursion and Functional Composition**: Learners should understand how to compose functions (combining multiple functions to form more complex operations), which is fundamental to writing clean and effective functional code.
+4.5 **Understand and Implement Functional Composition**: Learners should understand how to compose functions (combining multiple functions to form more complex operations), which is fundamental to writing clean and effective functional code.